 Continue reading “Hearing Your Skin: soundance festival is Back in Town!”

 From 11 to 27 June soundance festival Berlin is submerging our senses with an interlacing of digitally presented dance and music works, physically experienced video installations, fully breathed open air performances, as well as a programme of talks and lectures.
-Led by artistic director Jenny Haack at DOCK 11, the Zionskirche Church, and the Floating University, the 2021 festival edition presents 66 artists in 16 pieces and six dance film videos.
+Led by artistic director Jenny Haack at DOCK 11, the Zionskirche Church, and the garden of EDEN Studios, the 2021 festival edition presents 66 artists in 16 pieces and six dance film videos.
 The latter can be enjoyed both as a walk-in screening at DOCK 11 and as online streams.
 With this attractive combination of formats, dance and music works are (slowly) coming back as a physical part of the city’s texture to celebrate the beginning of the Berlin summer!

 Continue reading “How to Bee a Dance: On Love and Waggling”

 “Bee Dances” by Indonesian choreographer ninus and Berlin-based choreographer Kareth Schaffer, online from 10 to 23 June 2021 for Open Spaces – Making It Happen #2 by Tanzfabrik, offers choreographic thoughts on what it means to create a dance piece together from within a cross-cultural perspective.
 An ensemble of six international dancers (including both choreographers) performs an hour-long piece in which they become a hive with elegance, softness, and a sense of love for dance as an extensive communication system.

 Continue reading “Set Me Free on the Hardcore Internet”